Pindara, Gujarat: Archeology

 The site was occupied in Early Paleolithic.
 An excavation had found Red Polished Ware and pieces of amphorae which suggested an early settlement with sea connection to Mediterranean.
-The site was a place of pilgrimage as early as 8th century.
+The site was a place of pilgrimage as early as the 8th century.

 There is a group of five temples and a mandapa near the village dated 7th to 10th century.
 They are protected monuments.

 The National Institute of Oceanography, Goa discovered a submerged temple complex along the coast of Pindara.
 An onshore exploration on the northwestern Saurashtra revealed the remains of a temple complex currently in the tidal zone.